awesome-panel/awesome-panel/README.md

 docker run -it -p 80:80 --entrypoint "/bin/bash" marcskovmadsen/awesome-panel:latest
 ```

-## Building and Deploy the Awesome Panel Package
+## Build and Deploy the Awesome Panel Package

 You can build the package using